MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

    |3    |Operator         |
    |4    |Value         |

 8. If the entity is connected to the unified customer entity through [relationships](pm-relationships.md), you need to define the relationship path to create a valid segment.
-Add the entities from the relationship path until you can select the **Customer : CustomerInsights** entity from the dropdown.
+Add the entities from the relationship path until you can select the **Customer:CustomerInsights** entity from the dropdown.
 Then, choose **All records** for each condition.

    > [!div class="mx-imgBorder"]
    > ![Relationship path during segment creation](media/segments-multiple-relationships.png "Relationship path during segment creation")

 9. Select **Save** to save your segment.
 Your segment will be saved and processed if all requirements are validated.
 Otherwise, it will be saved as a draft.

-10. Select **Back to segments** to go back to the **Segments** page and view the segment you just created.
+10. Select **Back to segments** to go back to the **Segments** page and view the segment you created.

 ## Manage existing segments